-By now, you may have heard about the dog that bit a 3-year-old girl in the leg in Elmwood Place.
+A dog bit a 3-year-old girl in the leg in Elmwood Place Wednesday.
 Police said the child was in surgery for three hours, but she’s now stable.

 Police identified the dog in the attack as a pit bull — but that’s incorrect.
 Furthermore, it’s irresponsible.